Josie Gibson: Presenting and other projects

 In early 2011, Gibson released a perfume called 'Josie'.
 She also released limited edition hoodie tops on her official website.
 She also became a spokesmodel for Curvissa Clothing.
 She did an implied nude photoshoot in August 2011.
 Gibson also wrote a regular column for Now magazine.

 Gibson was a showbiz reporter for Channel 5 show OK!
 TV.
 She appeared on the series on Thursdays, and presented from the first episode in January 2011.
 She also guest presented the series when Jenny Frost was away.
 OK!
 TV ended on 16 December 2011.
-She was also a reporter for Big Brother's Bit On The Side from August to November 2011.
+She was also a reporter for Big Brother's Bit on the Side from August to November 2011.

 Gibson was a weekly animal reporter for Channel 5's Live With....
 She appeared first on 8 March 2012, and was a regular feature on the show and appeared once every week.
 Beginning in April 2012, Gibson wrote a column in Now magazine called "Just Josie".

 Gibson has appeared on numerous television series, such as: Celebrity Wedding Planner, Celebrity Impossible, Let's do Lunch with Gino & Mel, The Wright Stuff, Silent Library, Wagons Den, Celebrity Juice, Live from Studio Five, The Vanessa Show, OK!
 TV, Big Brother's Bit on the Side, Live with..., This Morning and Loose Women, as well as having her own reality shows John James and Josie: What happened Next and There's Something About Josie.

-In January 2013, Josie became the official new face of Pearlys, a UK nationwide cosmetic teeth whitening company.
+In January 2013, Gibson became the official new face of Pearlys, a UK nationwide cosmetic teeth whitening company.
 Later that month, she released a workout DVD called Josie Gibson: 30 Second Slim.

-In 2016, aged 30 Josie Gibson appeared on the Celebrity version of Dinner Date, in which she went for meals at three men's houses and choose one for a second date with Jack, at the time she was single, one of them recognised her slim frame and face from Big Brother.
+In 2016, Gibson appeared on the Celebrity version of Dinner Date, in which she went for meals at three men's houses and choose one for a second date with Jack, at the time she was single, one of them recognised her slim frame and face from Big Brother.

-In February 2017, she appeared as contestant on The Jump, but was the first celebrity eliminated after refusing to take part in the live ski jump.
+In 2017, she appeared as contestant on The Jump, but was the first celebrity eliminated after refusing to take part in the live ski jump.
 It was announced shortly after her departure from The Jump that she would be present a new dating show called Getting Jiggy With Josie, to air later in the year on Made TV.

-In 2019 Gibson joined This Morning as a competition announcer.
+In 2019, Gibson joined This Morning as a competition announcer.
 On 16 November 2021 she became a presenter on the show, filling in last minute for Holly Willoughby.
 It was subsequently confirmed that she would present the series as holiday cover.
+In 2023, she presented alongside Willoughby in the wake of Phillip Schofield's departure from the programme.